CDCgov/ixa/examples/infection-by-group/README.md

 The basic structure of the model is as follows:

-* A `Population Loader`, which initializes a population in `k` regions, attaches an infection status property to each individual, and assigns each individual to a region.
+* A `Population Loader`, which initializes a population in `k` regions, attachs an infection status property to each individual, and places each individual in a region.
 * A `Transmission Manager`, which determines the number of infectious people in the region, calculates the force of infection in that region accordingly, schedules infectious attempts based on that force of infection where it picks an individual in the region, updates the infectious status of that person if successful, and schedules the next attempt.
 * An `Infection Manager`, which listens for infections and schedules recoveries.
 * A `Report Writer` module, which listens for infections and recoveries and writes output to csv files, containing region-stratified disease patterns.